 Any article of clothing that claims to be “perfect for travel” has an agenda.
 Like the word “natural” appearing on packaged food, a phrase like “travel-ready” is a vague and enticing smokescreen that can signify any number of qualities at the heart of which lies the question: What makes this thing better for wearing in places other than the place where I live?

-Roark Revival’s entire brand is travel; each of the company’s seasonal collections is inspired directly by trips to places like Jamaica, the Falkland Islands and Hong Kong.
-These guys spend a lot of time in airports, cars, rickshaws — whatever it takes to get there — so it’s no wonder that they built a pant that prioritizes comfort and functionality.
-The Layover Stretch Travel Pant is made of a blended nylon and cotton fabric that’s stretchy and fastens with a drawstring instead of a button for a slightly adjustable fit.
-Its front pockets have oversized, zip openings to accommodate larger essentials like travel documents or sunglasses, and there’s also a hidden rear pocket that’s the perfect size for a phone.
-The material is soft and not too technical, and the fit is slim, qualities that make these pants good-looking enough to wear in cities (or every day back home).
+Roark’s entire brand is travel; each of the company’s seasonal collections emerges from trips to places like Jamaica, the Falkland Islands and Hong Kong.
+Inspired by Morocco, the Layover 2.0 Travel Pant is made of a blended nylon and cotton fabric that’s stretchy and fastens with a drawstring instead of a button for a slightly adjustable fit.
+Its front pockets have oversized, zip openings to accommodate larger essentials like travel documents or sunglasses, while the back pockets button shut, leaving you with plenty of reliabl, secure storage options when you're on the go.

 We’ve been fans of Colorado-based Western Rise’s versatile everyday pant for some time now.
-One of our staff members once wrote, “I own — and constantly wear — two pairs of these suckers.
-The fit is excellent, like modern chinos or jeans.
+“I own — and constantly wear — two pairs of these suckers," one of our staffers once wrote.
+"The fit is excellent, like modern chinos or jeans.
 The colors are just unique enough to stand out.
-But what I like most about them is how tough they are.”
-The recipe for that magical combination includes stretch nylon and air-texturized fibers that make the pants feel like regular pants (as opposed to technical outdoor pants).
-They repel water, dry quickly, are plenty comfortable and lean strongly into a style that’s appropriate for everyday, urban and office environments, perhaps more than any other pair on this list.
+But what I like most is how tough they are.”
+Stretch nylon and air-texturized fibers make them feel like regular pants while repelling water, drying quickly... and leaning strongly into a style appropriate for modern workplaces, making them perfect for stepping off a plane and into, say, your company's Amsterdam office.